-Dr. Keith Naftulin, DPM and Dr. Adam Toren, foot and ankle surgeons with offices in Littleton, Colorado, say the introduction of tissue graft products, bone anchors, radio frequency treatments and new arthroscopic procedures provide patients with less invasive treatments and speedier recovery times.
+Dr. Keith Naftulin, DPM, foot and ankle surgeon with offices in Littleton, Colorado, say the introduction of tissue graft products, bone anchors, radiofrequency treatments and new arthroscopic procedures provide patients with less invasive treatments and speedier recovery times.

 “These surgical advances will shorten recovery times for many patients, allowing them to get back to their jobs and active lifestyles in less time,” says Naftulin.